taype/AI-Learn/README.md

 PromptBench: A Unified Library for Evaluation of Large Language Models https://github.com/microsoft/promptbench

+Tree of Thoughts Deliberate Problem Solving with Large Language Models

+lost in middle

+REACT

 ## AIOS

 LLM as OS, Agents as Apps- Envisioning AIOS, Agents and the AIOS-Agent Ecosystem